jdevelop/slackwiper/README.md

 ## Usage

 First of all, you'll need to get the legacy token - refer to [this page](https://api.slack.com/custom-integrations/legacy-tokens) for instructions.
-That legacy token doesn't allow you to get `UserID`, so you'll need to get it from the app:
+That legacy token doesn't allow you to get `UserID`, so you'll need to get it from the Slack app/Website:
-- click on the team in the upper-right corner of Slack App
+- click on the team in the upper-right corner of Slack App/Website
 - choose `Profile & Account`
 - click on three vertical dots next to `Edit profile`
-- copy the member ID ( it is of form `U12345678` )
+- copy the member ID ( a string like `U12345678` )

 Now with using the legacy token and user id:
 ```
 Usage of ./slackwiper:
   -c, --channel string   comma-separated channel names to process ( empty to interactivly select ones )
-  -t, --cutoff string    the date to retain messages after ( date yyyy/mm/dd )
+  -t, --cutoff string    date to retain messages after ( date yyyy/mm/dd )
       --dry-run          dry-run ( do not delete anything ) (default true)
+  -q, --quiet            less output
   -u, --user string      User id token
   -v, --verbose          verbose
 pflag: help requested